docker/docs/atomist/integrate/github.md

 1. Go to <https://dso.docker.com/> and sign in using your Docker ID.
 2. Open the **Repositories** tab.
-3. Click **Connect to GitHub** and follow the authorization flow.
+3. Select **Connect to GitHub** and follow the authorization flow.
 You will be installing the
    [Atomist GitHub App](https://github.com/apps/atomist "Atomist GitHub App").